The North Carolina Home Buying Process

 Step #6: Put in a purchase offer and begin negotiations

 Prior to putting in an offer, I recommend asking your agent for a sample of the offer to purchase and contract documents to get an understanding of the terms and conditions both you and the seller will need to agree upon.
 Your real estate agent will be responsible for handling the negotiations and will ensure you are getting the greatest value.
 Negotiating a deal can sometimes take several days (or longer) until all parties are in agreement, so I advise exercising tremendous patience during this time.
 Be polite and courteous to your agent, the seller’s agents, and the sellers, and remember that your agent has your best interest at heart.
+Once you are under contract here are the next steps.

 Step #7: Schedule Home Inspection